Komrod/captn/README.md

 - Deploy on remote from the GIT server
 - Log everything
 - Stop script on critical error

+## Requires

+Captn will run on Linux and Windows as long as you have those things:
+- Bash shell commands on client machine and remote server
+- Node on client machine
+- GIT on client machine and remote server
+- SSH access to remote server and installed SSH keys to autoconnect

+It's pretty standard for Linux.
+On windows, you can install GIT bash that will provide GIT commands and Bash shell when you launch a Bash console.

+There is many ways to configure captn and deploy your project on the server.

 The GIT and SSH users are configured in the script config json file.
 It is highly recommanded that an auto connection is configured for GIT and SSH users otherwise the scripts can stop on password prompt or may be not work at all, who knows.